kanata-php/kanata/docs/Readme.md

 > **Helper**: `socket_communication()`
 > This helper is useful for broadcasting messages asynchronously.
 Imagine that you need to broadcast a
-> message form a place where you have no access to the WebSocket context, e.g.: from a queue handler.
+> message from a place where you have no access to the WebSocket context, e.g.: from a queue handler.
 This
-> returns an instance of a `\Swoole\Table` class that is consumed by the WebSocket Server "tick".
+> returns an instance of an Eloquent Model class that is consumed by the WebSocket Server "tick".
 In the
 > next second (interval customizable by the environment variable `WS_TICK_INTERVAL`) the information added
 > to it will be consumed in the other side.
 This is how you use it:
 >